xaur/writings/posts/201910xx-additional-marketing-strategies.md

 - It has low liquidity and exchange adoption.
 - Self-custody UX is a huge pain point.
 Like in all crypto.
-- It is more complex than Bitcoin - more to learn.
 - Privacy is not solved yet.
 I would even argue that voting address reuse made it _less private_ than Bitcoin.
 Glad to see it is being addressed now.
 - Also important, and let's not ignore it, the price is sliding down.
 People _will_ get puzzled if you tell them about SoV and monetary premiums and then show the price chart where it is losing not only against USD, but _also_ against BTC*.